C-Hipple/gtdbot/README.md

 ListMyPRsWorkflow
 ProjectListWorkflow

-Prune tells the workflow runner whether or not to remove PRs from the section if they're no longer relevant
+Prune tells the workflow runner whether or not to remove PRs from the section if they're no longer relevant.
+The default is False

 ### Workflow specific configurations
 Single Repo Sync workflow takes an additional paramter, Repo.